swiftlang/swift-org-website/_posts/NNNN-NN-NN-swift-5.10-released.md

 You can help shape the transition to the Swift 6 language mode by [trying out complete concurrency checking](/documentation/concurrency/) in your project and providing feedback on your experience.

-If you find any remaining soundness holes, including any corner cases where complete concurrency checking does not diagnose a data race at compile time, please [report an issue](https://github.com/apple/swift/issues/new/choose).
+If you find any remaining compiler bugs where complete concurrency checking does not diagnose a data race at compile time, please [report an issue](https://github.com/apple/swift/issues/new/choose).

 You can also provide feedback that helps improve the concurrency documentation, compiler error messages, and the upcoming Swift 6 migration guide.
 If you encounter a case where the compiler diagnoses a data-race warning that you don't understand or you're not sure how to resolve a given data-race warning, please start a [discussion thread on the Swift forums](https://forums.swift.org/tags/c/swift-users/15/concurrency) using the `concurrency` tag.